Kat Gabrielle

 Q Out of all your slashies, which one do you wish you could do more often?

-We do!
+I’d always love more time for writing about cultural insights and paradigm shifts that I’m spotting.
 While I’m obsessed with consumer behaviour, my semiotic approach also sparked a long-term interest in astrology.
 A few years ago, I created It’s Just a Phase, a moon-phase journaling app designed to help people reflect on cyclical change.
 The project now has more than 5k daily users, and I love developing content and product features for it.

 Creating It’s Just a Phase drew on my skills in market research, cultural insights and product development, similar processes I’ve applied to brand work.